-In 2017, there were 19 reported intimate partner femicides in Minnesota.1
+In 2019, there were 21 reported intimate partner homicides in Minnesota.1

-In 2017, ten of the reported intimate partner femicides in Minnesota were committed with a firearm.2
+In 2019, 57% (n=12) of the reported intimate partner homicides in Minnesota were committed with a firearm.2

 In 2015, there were 22,760 active protection orders in the National Crime Information Center for Minnesota, 4,180 of which had a disqualifying Brady Indicator.3